estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

 chosen at random.
 The space of passwords is usually smaller than the space of possible keys, and passwords can be chosen weakly, often coming from a large dictionary of common passwords.
-Password-based cryptosystems aim to at least avoid offline brute force attackers, where an attacker can eavesdrop on some communication and then try a bunch of different passwords offline.
+Password-based cryptosystems aim to at least avoid offline brute-force attackers, where an attacker can eavesdrop on some communication and then try a bunch of different passwords offline.
 Instead, the attacker should be forced to interact with the legitimate parties; in the real world, this is a significant deterrent since the attacker will be subject to